From Dark Corner to DOT-COM:

 This coming November I will remember those mornings when

-It is the same kind of democracy inside that gym that was in my grandfather's
+is the same kind of democracy inside that gym that was in my grandfather's general

-general store.
-Most voters drive up to the gym, go past the campaign workers
+store.
+Most voters drive up to the gym, go past the campaign workers holding

-holding signs, and go in to cast their ballots counted by "mark
+signs, and go in to cast their ballots counted by "mark sense"

-sense" scanners.
-They mark their choices on paper and slip those ballots
+scanners.
+They mark their choices on paper and slip those ballots through the

-through the scanner that records and tallies their votes.
-They don't wait
+scanner that records and tallies their votes.
+They don't wait around much to

-around much to talk.
-After fifty years, the technology is only slightly
+talk.
+After fifty years, the technology is only slightly different.
+Paper.

 That basic voting technology, whether it is in